franout/CTH_HPC/report/report_ass_03.md

 **HDD vs SSD**
   While a single SSD is generally faster than an HDD gantenbein uses one SSD and a HDD-raid.
   As seen in the tests of Assignment 1, this raid increases performance of the HDDs leading to a similar performace as the SSD.
-Therefore the operation for writing files should not have a big overhead.
+Therefore the operation for writing and reading files should not have a big overhead.

 **OpenMP**